Friday, January 30, 2009

 "Unity in the Home"

 Last Friday at church we discussed Pres.
-Eyring's talk on Unity.
-We discussed how if people are speaking poorly about another it only takes one person to make a nice comment about them and that pretty much shuts down the gossip, etc. I thought how can I apply this at home.
-So immediately after church when the boys started harassing each other and then the pushing started, I broke it up, had them apologize and then say something they loved about one another.
+Eyring's talk on unity.
+We discussed how if people are speaking poorly about another it only takes one person to make a nice comment about them and that pretty much shuts down the gossip, etc. I thought, 'how can I apply this at home?'
+So immediately after church when the boys started harassing each other and the pushing started, I broke it up, had them apologize and then say something they loved about one another.
 They instantly said something nice and they both went off happy together.
 Lo and behold it worked.
 Until that evening.
 Zach came up and just punched Ethan out of nowhere.
 When asking why he did that his response was, "I just wanted to tell Ethan something I loved about him."

 Saturday, January 24, 2009